- Nominations may be submitted by any member of the Florida Library Association and others, if noted in the award description.

 Who may submit a nomination?
 Recommendations for this award may be made by individuals from business organizations, government agencies, and businesses in the state as well as members of the Florida Library Association.

-Betty Davis Miller Youth Services Award
+Betty Davis Miller Youth Services Awards

 - Nominated programs should be outstanding examples of direct service to youth.
 Outstanding is defined as unique, distinctive, exceptional, notable, praiseworthy or exemplary.